-WHITELEY: the AACTA-award nominated documentary about the private life
+WHITELEY: the AACTA award-WINNING documentary about the private life

 and creative legacy of Australia's iconic artist, Brett Whiteley

 WHITELEY is a visual journey into the private life and creative legacy of Australia’s most iconic artist, Brett Whiteley, told “in his own words” using personal letters, notebooks and photographs, interwoven with reconstructions, animations, archival interviews and rare footage.
 The documentary is directed by James Bogle and produced by Sue Clothier.

 25 years after his untimely death, there has never been anyone like Brett Whiteley in the history of Australian art.
 A talented self-taught illustrator and painter, he was catapulted out of Sydney at 20 when he won a travelling art scholarship to Italy.
 So began a stellar career which saw him budding in Europe, flourishing in London, and almost disintegrating in New York.